yiisoft/yii-dev-tool/README.md

-If you prefer Vagrant, you only need to install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads), because our Vagrant environment already contains Ubuntu, PHP and Composer.
+If you prefer Vagrant, you only need to install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads), because our Vagrant environment already contains Ubuntu, PHP, and Composer.
 See our Vagrant [documentation](vagrant/README.md) for details.

 ### Docker